Tell us about your growing up years and family.

 S. Sheral Marshall and I have lived together for many years and recently moved from the Bay Area to Arroyo Grande to “retire.”
 In truth, Franciscan Sisters never retire from advocating for the marginalized and disenfranchised.
 Together we reflected on the story of St. Francis’ intense fear of those living with leprosy.
 Francis always ran away from them but one day he felt compelled to turn back around, walk toward the man, look him in the eyes and embrace him.
 Their embrace became a transformative life-changing encounter influencing the rest of Francis’ life.
 Today, acknowledging the fear of developing Alzheimer’s in ourselves and others who are aging, we want to follow Francis’ example.
 Rather than fear Alzheimer’s and whisper about it, we want to face it by learning more and sharing more openly about Alzheimer’s.
 We live close to Santa Maria, California where 77.7% of the people are Hispanic and Indigenous; they are one and one half times more likely to develop Alzheimer’s disease than Caucasians.
-We know that the earlier symptoms are recognized, diagnosed and treated the slower the progression of the disease and we want to share this awareness with them and others.
+We know that the earlier symptoms are recognized, diagnosed and treated the possibility of living with quality of life lengthens.
+They are our neighbors and we want to share this awareness with them and others

 What would you like us to know about being a Franciscan?